licky-licky/toji-no-miko-translations/docs/md/docs/Pair_vs_Pair!_The_New_Year's_Karuta_Competiti....md

 **Kanami:** Ah, oh yeah\!
 Since we all have furisode now, why don't we all put them on and go do our first shrine visit together?
 **Hiyori:** Though for us it's our second...
 No, third visit...
 Still, that's not a bad idea.
 **Yume:** It'll be fun\!
 Maki-onee-san, let's go\!
 **Yui:** Uhyaa-\!
-Those girls' hands were one thing, but now I get to feast my eyes on everyone in furisode too\!?
+Those girls' hands were one thing, but now I get to feast my eyes on everyone in furisode too\!\?
 This year's shaping up to be my happiest one yet\!
 **Mirja:** Leaving aside this pervert for a moment, having my first shrine visit in traditional Japanese dress is a tempting offer.
 **Maki:** Looks like this year is already starting busy.
 Though it's not a bad thing.
 > :ToCPrevNext